junxit/us-congress-bills-110/metadata.md

 - 2007-08-01 — Introduced in Senate
 - 2007-08-01 — Referred to the Committee on Veterans' Affairs. (text of measure as introduced: CR S10627)
+- 2007-11-08 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S14234)
+- 2007-11-08 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S14234)
+- 2007-11-08 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S14233-14234)
+- 2007-11-08 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S14233-14234)